Famous Buildings: Kursaal Southend

 American businessman Clifton Jay Morehouse bought the park in 1915 and, possibly inspired by New York’s famous Cony Island fairground, he reinstated the name ‘Kursaal’ and converted the circus into a ballroom and ice rink!
 He also held trade exhibitions and sporting events and added a zoo which housed wolves, bears and tigers.
 It’s thought that the fairground’s infamous ‘Wall of Death’ silodrome, which opened in 1926, was the first of its kind in Britain.
 No wonder it was one of the most successful fairgrounds in the country…

 During the late 1920s and early 1930s, the Kursaal was home to a greyhound racing stadium and Southend United FC.
-The attraction was closed to the public during World War II.
+It was closed to the public during World War II.

 After World War II